 Hecarim Build Guide by Xiaowiriamu

 This guide will mainly be Ranked orientated, and will involve many explanations as to why Hecarim is the perfect champion to not only win games but to also get your ELO up.
+I'm currently Diamond 1 at 40+lp on my other account.

 So lets begin: